oslabs-beta/AthenaJS/README.md

 Interested in what you can do with AthenaJS?
 Here is a quick summary of all the great features you can start developing with!

-Please note AthenaJS only works for functional components, but work is currently being done to add support for class components!
+Please note AthenaJS only works for ***functional components***, but work is currently being done to add support for class components!

 ### Developing a Component from Scratch